 BATOKA COMMUNITY CENTRE & BATOKA CREATIVES AT THE KATHY COLE CREATIVES STUDIO

-The beautiful designs originating from the skill training will be retailed through our new concept store, The Creative Studio.
-To find out more about this, please click through or select the Retail page on the main menu.
-Currently, we have the first of our beaders working on site along with ladies from the Girl's Dignity sewing project.
+The beautiful designs originating from the skill training are retailed through our concept store, The Creative Studio.
+To find out more about this, please click through or select the Retail page on the main menu. .
 Pay a visit to the store to interact with the artisans and support the growth of these exciting new projects.

-Local Headman Lovemore Ncube has been an enthusiastic partner in trying out the new innovations installed by Jafuta Foundation.
+Local rural villager, Lovemore Ncube has been an enthusiastic partner in trying out the new innovations installed by Jafuta Foundation.
 His homestead has become a real life working example of how our projects actually impact people on the ground.
-As a headman, he sets an example for other villagers when it comes to acceptance of new practices.
+In this way, he sets an example for other villagers when it comes to acceptance of new practices.
 He is proud to open his homestead at Ntabayengwe Village to interested visitors for a set fee.